 Both individual-level and classroom-level correlational statistics among the four outcome variables are presented in Table 2.
 All correlations in Table 2 were statistically significant at the p < .01.
 Additional correlations among predictors at each level are presented in Table 3.
-Estimates of ICCs at both level-2 and level-3 are provided in Table 4.
-Level-3 ICCs ranged from .02 to .07, while level-2 ICCs also ranged from .02 to .07.
+Estimates of ICCs at both Level 2 and Level 3 are provided in Table 4.
+Level 3 ICCs ranged from .02 to .07, while Level 2 ICCs also ranged from .02 to .07.
 Table 4 also provides proportional reductions in variance estimates between the fully unconditional models and the final models.
-A greater proportion of variance at the school-level as compared to the classroom-level was able to be explained with the addition of the predictors.
+A greater proportion of variance at the school-level as compared with the classroomlevel was able to be explained with the addition of the predictors.
 Results for each of the four engagement outcomes are presented separately in the sections below.